 Lunch will be eaten in individual classrooms, and is the only time while on campus that students will be unmasked.
 As this creates a higher risk scenario, all students will eat with the same group every day -- their classmates from their period immediately preceding lunch period -- and can not eat on campus outside of their lunch period.

 While it is the expectation that all teachers will assess students cumulatively for the semester, the assessments might not be test-based and/or synchronous.
 Teachers may choose projects, papers, cumulative work packets, or other alternate assessments that will stand in place of a traditional final exam.
 While this is consistent with Gonzaga’s current practice, please realize that more faculty may opt for alternative assessments this year.
 Please know, however, that academic rigor will be kept at a high level throughout these assessments and, while not as weighty as usual, poor performance on these assessments could reduce a student’s semester grade significantly.
 For the purposes of calculating a First Semester grade for a student's Academic Transcript, grades from Quarter 1 and Quarter 2 will each count for 40% and Semester Exam/Assessment grades will count for 20%.
 Exams are scheduled for December 14-18 and will be administered virtually.
-A detailed schedule will be made available as the date of exams approaches.

 All indoor activities will operate according to alphabetical cohorts, in groups of no larger than 12 in any room (inclusive of adults).
 Each school day there will be a co-curricular period from 3pm to 4:20pm where student clubs can meet in-person on their cohort day.